sdss/datamodel/datamodel/products/md/qms_hg_index.md

 ---

 ## Basic Information
 The FITS file consists of two tables.
 The first one includes the delivered catalog comprising 28 parameters for 3082 quasars, with a single row per object.
 Each object is easily identified using the RA and DEC coordinates.
 Details of the sample selection and performed analysis are described in <a href='https://ui.adsabs.harvard.edu/abs/2025MNRAS.543.4272N'>Negrete et al. 2025</a>.

+The spectral identifier (SI) of the first table is as follows:
+0.0  - No emission-line spectra; more likely a retired galaxy 0.1  - Spectra showing strong sky-subtraction residuals 0.2  - Sy2 objects, all at z < 0.5
+1.0  - Type-1 AGN showing both Ha and Hb BCs
+1.1  - Optical spectra with z correction
+1.9  - Sy 1.9 spectra without HbBC but with HaBC
+-1.0 - UV spectra with incorrectly assigned z

 The second table contains the measurements of the CaII-H and Hb indices for a more comprehensive sample (6439 quasars), selected by having 0.01 < z < 0.8, SN_MEDIAN_ALL > 15, FIRSTCARTON containing 'bhm' in the label, and CLASS = QSO.

 ### Naming Convention
 $BHM_QSO_HOST/qms_hg/qms_hg_index_diagram-[V_VAC].fits, where V_VAC=1.0.0 for DR20.